The heart of the plant

 Size & weight

-We produce both 7" and 12" records and offer our 7" records with small as well as large center holes.
+We produce 12“ as well as 7” and 10“ records and offer our 7" records with small as well as large center holes.

 12" in 140g or 180g?
 We offer both variants.
 Again and again the statement is made that a 180g record generally sounds better than one with 140g.
 However, the final weight plays much less of a role in the production than the cut and the electroplating.
 It is therefore possible to create the same quality record in both 140g and 180g.
 So why go for 180g?
 It's about the feel, A 180g record lies better in the hand and is more resistant to deformation.